 Marrakech: The Moroccan city is secured by different strategies, ranging from high-tech governmental surveillance along New Town avenues, and strong police presence in public space to low-tech and plain cloth security personnel in the Médina.
 The images shown were taken during fieldwork in late 2016-early 2017.

-Kathmandu: The sprawling Nepali capital city faces tremendous challenges in terms of water and electricity supply, structural building resilience and road security.
+Kathmandu: The sprawling Nepali capital faces tremendous challenges in terms of water and electricity supply, structural building resilience and road security.
 It also features a poorly equipped and trained security apparatus, defunct security technologies, and an ineffective and highly politicized public administration.
-The photos and interviews shown were recorded in fall 2017.
+The photos and interviews were recorded in fall 2017.

 Cape Flats: Southeast of Cape Town’s central business district, Apartheid-era townships house hundred of thousands urban dwellers.
 The poverty stricken communities live with poor access to basic infrastructures – water, electricity, transportation, education, health -, and struggle with pervasive gang violence.
 Photos taken during ETH Zürich Winter School in early 2018.

-Montevideo: In the capital city of Uruguay, crime and homicide rates are rapidly increasing and private security solutions abound.
+Montevideo: In the capital of Uruguay, crime and homicide rates are rapidly increasing and private security solutions abound.
 A strong sentiment of personal insecurity developed among the citizenry in recent years, and also political debates became highly polarized.
 In the meantime, profound police and justice reforms created a considerably more sophisticated, accountable and technology-oriented public security system.
 Pictures taken in late 2018.